 We draw on a range of innovative teaching methods, including interactive lectures, workshops and one-to-one supervision.
 As part of our interdisciplinary student community you will benefit from expert teaching, a choice of options and a connection to a global network of research partnerships, alumni and professionals in the public, private, consultancy and not-forprofit sectors.

-You are assessed by 5,000-word term papers, unseen exams, a research proposal and your dissertation.
+You are assessed by term papers, a research proposal and your dissertation (or dissertation with placement).